 Restrict to a Specific Project

-The built-in profile grants access to the directory you run Codex from.
+The profile grants access to the directory you run Codex from.
 To pin access to a specific repository:Read-Only Workspace

 If you want Codex to keep its local state but not modify the repository:Block Network for Local-Only Work